Formation of black widows through ultra-compact X-ray binaries with He star companions: Numerical methods and assumptions

 We suppose that the He star companion begins to be evaporated by the pulsar radiation when the mass-transfer rate is lower than $\sim 5 \times 10^{-10}\,\rm M_\odot \rm yr^{-1}$ on the declining stage.\footnote{Lasota et al. (2008) pointed out that for irradiated pure He disks, the critical mass-transfer rate leading to the thermal-viscous instability of accretion disks is about $5 \times 10^{-10}\,\rm M_\odot \rm yr^{-1}$ at the orbital period around $25$ min.} The mass-loss rate of companion star driven by pulsar radiation is expressed as follows (see Stevens, Rees \& Podsiadlowski 1992):

-where $v_{\rm 2, esc}$ is the escape velocity at the surface of the companion star, $R_2$ is the radius of the companion star, and $a$ is the the orbital separation of the binary. $f$ is the evaporation efficiency, which is an undetermined factor.
-In this work, we assume that the companion is evaporated by the pulsar radiation with $f\le0.1$ (e.g. Chen et al. 2013; Jia \& Li 2015). $L_{\rm P}$ is the spin-down luminosity, which can be given by $L_{\rm P}=4\pi^2I\dot P/P^3$, where $I$ is the pulsar moment of inertia, $P$ and $\dot P$ are the spin period and the spin-down rate of NSs, respectively.
-In our calculations, we set $I = 10^{45}\,\rm g\,\rm cm^2$, the initial spin period for MSPs $P_0=3\rm\,ms$, the initial period derivative $\dot P_0=1.0\times10^{-20}\rm\,s\,s^{-1}$, and the constant braking index $n=3$ in the standard magnetic dipole radiation model (e.g. Chen et al. 2013; Jia \& Li 2015).
+where $v_{\rm 2, esc}$ is the escape velocity at the surface of the companion star, $R_2$ is the radius of the companion star, and $a$ is the the orbital separation of the binary. $f$ is the evaporation efficiency, which is an undetermined factor (e.g. Ruderman et al. 1989a,b; Abdo et al. 2013; Ginzburg \& Quataert 2020).
+In this work, we assume that the companion is evaporated by the pulsar radiation with $f\le0.1$ (e.g. Chen et al. 2013; Jia \& Li 2015). $L_{\rm P}$ is the spin-down luminosity, which can be given by $L_{\rm P}=4\pi^2I\dot P_{\rm spin}/P_{\rm spin}^3$, where $I$ is the pulsar moment of inertia, $P_{\rm spin}$ and $\dot P_{\rm spin}$ are the spin period and the spin-down rate of NSs, respectively.
+In our calculations, we set $I = 10^{45}\,\rm g\,\rm cm^2$, the initial spin period for MSPs $P_{\rm spin}^{\rm i}=3\rm\,ms$, the initial period derivative $\dot P_{\rm spin}^{\rm i}=1.0\times10^{-20}\rm\,s\,s^{-1}$, and the constant braking index $n=3$ in the standard magnetic dipole radiation model (e.g. Chen et al. 2013; Jia \& Li 2015).